DonBatman/myarcade/README.md

 # myArcade

-This is a modpack for the Luanti engine.
+This is a modpack for the [Minetest engine](http://www.minetest.net/).
+For installation instructions you can follow [this guide](http://dev.minetest.net/Installing_Mods).

-This modpack includes several mods that add arcade game boards to Luanti.
+This modpack includes several mods that add arcade game boards to Minetest.
 If your score makes it into the highscore of the server your name will be registered in the highscore arcade machine for the game you were playing.

 ### Games included